Loakan Airport: Construction and World War II

 The airport was built in 1934 by the American colonial government.
 On March 15, 1941, the first flight of Philippine Airlines performed by a Beechcraft Model 18 from Manila's Nielson Field landed at the airport.
 In December 1941, during the Japanese occupation of the Philippines, the airfield was occupied by the 9th Regiment of the Imperial Japanese Army.
 The area was recaptured by the United States Army in April 1945.

 Post-war and eventual closure

 Commercial flights soon commenced to the airport.
-However, due to the elevation of the airport and navigational difficulties in an event of low visibilities, the airport was dropped by from the flight routes of many airlines.
+However, due to the elevation of the airport and navigational difficulties in an event of low visibilities, the airport was dropped from the flight routes of many airlines.
 Airlines reduced the number of flights to the airport after the 1990 Luzon earthquake.
 Despite the successful trial flight of a Philippine Airlines Boeing 737-300 to the airport from Manila's Ninoy Aquino International Airport on February 5, 1996, regular jet services from the airline never materialized.

 During the presidency of Gloria Macapagal Arroyo, the airport was planned to be closed and converted into an extension of the Baguio City Economic Zone in 2008.
 That however was discouraged by the officials of the Baguio city government.

 During its closure to commercial flights, the airport was used by military and private aircraft.